Avoiding Back to School Illness

-- Wet hands thoroughly, and lather well
+- Wet hands thoroughly and lather well with soap

-- Rinse well with clean running water
+- Rinse well with clean water.